 Editor’s Note: This essay is the second in a two-part series authored by Annaleigh on the topic of philosophical feminism.
 The first essay can be viewed here.

 As I noted in Part 1 of this series, strands of thought that arise out of political movements are often difficult to categorize and also often answer to many names.
-The difference approach discussed here, following Haslanger and Hackett,1 may elsewhere be called radical, cultural, or gynocentric feminism.
+The difference approach discussed here, following Haslanger and Hackett,1 is elsewhere sometimes called radical, cultural, or gynocentric feminism.

 Recall that the basic nugget of thought underlying the sameness approach was the thought that men and women,2 in whatever way matters, are similar enough to warrant similar treatment.
 Insofar as they are denied similar treatment, they are wronged, and a system that denies them this treatment is wrong or unjust along the dimension of gender.